ICSpark-Projects/Special-Stockpile-Easy/README.md

 <!-- In your style.css file, create a simple CSS selector for the div element.
 For now, we can just select a border style. -->

-Include the style.css file into your workspace, following the same process as with the HTML file.
+Include the style.css file into your workspace, either by downloading the file or pasting the contents.

 ### Part 4: Prepare the JS file